 - Baby is having repeated ear infections (an increased incidence of ear infections has been linked to pacifier use).

 As long as you keep the above in mind and only use a pacifier sparingly, it is up to you whether and when you wish to comfort baby yourself or with a pacifier.
 However, keep in mind that there is no scientific evidence that suggests that babies have a need to suck independant of the need for food.
-When a baby is indicating a sucking need, it’s generally best that baby be encouraged to nurse, especially if there is a weight gain concern.
+When a baby is indicating a sucking need, it’s generally best that baby be encouraged to breastfeed, especially if there is a weight gain concern.
 The breast was the first pacifier and in most cases remains the best.

 Pacifiers by Diane Wiessinger, MS, IBCLC